qpakzk/sharp-mail-backend/README.md

-# Content-Certified Mailing Service Backend
+# Sharp Mail Backend

-A mailing service backend to send mails content-certified by blockchain
+A email backend to send emails content-certified by blockchain